JadeOfMaar/RationalResources/Extras/RationalResourcesNuclearFamily/README.md

 This mod also enables any atomic jets to have half-life behavior (requiring IntakeAtm + EnrichedUranium) and adds Kerbalism radioactivity to any supported engine.

 ## NTJ
-RRNF operates on any atomic jet part that is given the tag `RRNTJ = Yes`.
+Rational Resources Nuclear Family operates on any atomic jet part that is given the tag `RRNTJ = Yes`.
 The part is changed to require IntakeAtm + ThermalPower as its propellants..
 It is also given a stock converter module (the nuclear reactor) and capacity for EnrichedUranium + DepletedFuel.
 This reactor is required for the production of ThermalPower (the added propellant) but will also produce ElectricCharge and serve as a useful secondary or tertiary power source.